lradaelli85/tc-QOS/README.md

                                      rate 0bit 0pps backlog 0b 0p requeues 0
 ```

-I decided to classify as bulk traffic all low ports traffic (0-1023) explicitly (except some tcp/udp ports.See Introduction).
+All low ports traffic (0-1023) are classified as bulk traffic explicitly (except some tcp/udp ports.See Introduction).
-Actually,you can also classify as bulk all the not-classified traffic (i.e no high/low prio traffic) uncommenting
+Actually,you can also classify as bulk all the not-classified traffic (i.e no high/low prio traffic) removing the comment
-the `#default $DOWN_BULK_MARK` line in QoS.sh file.
+before the `#default $DOWN_BULK_MARK` line in QoS.sh file.

 # NOTES
-if you uncomment the `#default $DOWN_BULK_MARK` in QoS.sh,the locally-generated-traffic will be classified as bulk by default ,since this script classify only traffic that will be routed to WAN interface.
+if you uncomment the `#default $DOWN_BULK_MARK` in QoS.sh,the locally-generated-traffic will be classified as bulk by default.